rossedwards64/robotics-assignment/README.md

 5. Displays a message to mark the start of the scenario, then executes the scenario.

+6. Once the scenario has terminated, asks the user to select another scenario.

 ## Scenario Behaviour

 ### Scenario 1